AMASAPOOJASREE/AUTOMATED_STUDENT_ATTENDANCE_SYSTEM_USING_DEEP_LEARNING-BASED_FACE_RECOGNITION/README.md

 # AUTOMATED_STUDENT_ATTENDANCE_SYSTEM_USING_DEEP_LEARNING-BASED_FACE_RECOGNITION
-Deep learning-based face recognition system for automated student attendance.
-Uses ArcFace embeddings and cosine similarity for accurate real-time identification.
-Built with Django for registration, authentication, reporting, and analytics, ensuring a contactless, scalable solution.
+A deep learning-based web application that automates student attendance using real-time face recognition.
+The system detects and recognizes student faces through webcam input and automatically records attendance using Django, OpenCV, MTCNN, and InsightFace.
+It provides secure, contactless, and efficient attendance management with real-time monitoring, duplicate prevention, and attendance report generation.